sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > Col 2:10 NASB - and in Him you have been made complete, and He is the head over all rule and authority;

 This is way bigger than Israel and the earth.

+- Matt 7:21-22 - not everyone who says Lord Lord
+- Luke 6:46 - the house built upon rock and the house built upon sand
+- Luke 9:1-4 - Jesus gave disciples authority and power
+- Mark 9:38-9:40
+- If devils are cast out by the spirit of God, the kingdom of heaven is at hand